Des chiffres et des lettres: Le mot le plus long (Letters round)

-In this round, one contestant is asked how many vowels s/he would like to be used in a randomly-generated 10-letter selection (each chosen unseen from all possible vowels or consonants).
-Specific letters may be drawn multiple times.
-The game used 7 letters originally, before steadily increasing to 8, and later 9 until 4 April 2010.
-Contestants previously selected letters alternatively by asking for a vowel or consonant one-by-one.
+In this round, one contestant is asked how many vowels they would like to be used in a selection of 10 randomly generated letters, each chosen unseen from all possible vowels or consonants.
+The same letter may appear more than once.
+The game originally used seven letters, increasing with time to eight and then nine; the 10-letter rule was instituted on 4 April 2010.
+Contestants previously selected letters by calling for one vowel or consonant at a time.